3110nikola/colorbrain/README.md

 # Colorbrain

 ColorBrain is a front-end project built with ViteJS, React, and Tailwind CSS that harnesses the power of the DALL-E API to create images using artificial intelligence.
 It allows users to generate unique and creative visuals by leveraging AI technology.
 Please note that ColorBrain is not associated with any real company or product.
-It is a fictional web application developed for educational purposes
+It is a fictional web application developed for educational purposes.

 ## DALL-E API